 The key here is that the possible human responses are restricted to a predictable, finite set of answers.

 Sometimes, free-form text can be allowed, but only when gathering data for later analysis.
-Expecting a typical chatbot to understand and intelligently reply to arbitrary sentences is tall order.
+Expecting a typical chatbot to understand and intelligently reply to arbitrary sentences is a tall order.

 That being said...